xg590/IoT/DJI_Tello/README.md

 * It only depends on opencv-python !!!
 * h264decoder is required by dji-sdk but it sucks.
 I tried the installation without success.
 * I came up a bizarre solution so opencv can decode the stream.
+* Video frame is in jpeg format (computer vision).